Dynamic Gradient Influencing for Viral Marketing Using Graph Neural Networks: Experiments

-\myparagraph{Evaluation metric:} The efficacy of the proposed dynamic MAC and baselines is evaluated using the minimum budget needed to convert $C=150$ target nodes on the respective network.
-We use a fixed number of targets to convert to make the results across different datasets comparable.
-We also ran the attacks for more than 150 nodes but the attacks do not always succeed beyond that point as nodes start backflipping due to network effects, therefore we choose 150 conversions as our standard for evaluation.
+\paragraph{Evaluation metric:} The efficacy of the proposed dynamic DGI and baselines is evaluated using the minimum budget needed to spread to $C=500$ target nodes on the respective network.
+We use a fixed number of targets to spread to make the results across different datasets comparable.
+We also report the Area Under Curve (AUC) of the budget-spread curve, which gives an aggregate estimate of the budget required for different spread values.
+For calculating AUC, we normalize the budget by $(\sum(A)/2 + \sum(X))$, i.e., the sum of the number of edges and turned on features.
+Lower values of budget and AUC indicate better performance.